coding-blocks/CBOnlineApp/CONTRIBUTING.md

 `git commit`
 `git push --force origin my_branch`

-where 'Number' is number of commits to squash and 'my_branch 'is your branch name.
+where 'Number' is the number of commits to squash and 'my_branch 'is your branch name.

 This will squash your commits into one single commit.